MicrocontrollersDev/Alternatives/docs/1.8.9/skyblockaddons.md

 # SkyblockAddons Alternatives

+Due to the existance of the updated [fork](https://modrinth.com/mod/skyblockaddons-unofficial), this list is no longer being updated and is only still here for archival purposes.

 This mod is now end of life and will no longer have updates, which could lead to many features breaking